V-Justify: Control Text Frame Vertical Justification in InDesign

 V-Justify: The Solution

-V-Justify is the new Id-Extras add-on for Adobe InDesign that will give you full control of text-frame vertical justification.
-It will let you balance the text in frames vertically with all the options you need to ensure the best results.
+V-Justify is the new Id-Extras add-on for Adobe InDesign.
+It gives full control of text-frame vertical justification.
+Use it to balance text in frames with all the options you need for best results!

-With V-Justify you can specify maximum and minimum values of space before and space after for each paragraph style in your document.
+With V-Justify, specify minimum and maximum space-before and space-after values for each paragraph style in the document.

-For instance, you can allow InDesign to add space before a subhead, but not after a subhead, so that the vertical distance between the subhead and the text that follows is fixed.
-Or you can allow a very small extra space after body-text paragraphs, while giving more flexibility to the space around subheadings, block quotes or displayed equations.
+For instance, allow InDesign to add space before, but not after, a subhead, so the distance between the subhead and the following text is fixed.
+Or allow a little extra space after body paragraphs, but more flexibility around subheadings, block quotes or displayed equations.

-If there is not enough leeway on a given page to achieve proper vertical justification, you can tell V-Justify that only then should it use InDesign’s built-in vertical justification, which can then add extra space between lines, or unlimited space between paragraphs.
-Or you can disable InDesign’s vertical justification feature altogether, allowing you to fix the page yourself.
+If there is not enough leeway for proper vertical justification, tell V-Justify only then to use InDesign’s built-in vertical justification to add extra space between lines, or unlimited space between paragraphs.
+Or tell V-Justify to disable InDesign’s vertical justification feature altogether, if you prefer to fix the page yourself.

-Finally, V-Justify is able to detect chapter endings, so you can tell it not to justify the last pages of chapters.
+Finally, because V-Justify can detect chapter endings, you can tell it not to justify the ends of chapters.

-If you have already justified some frames, and instead you would like to set the values back to their default, click the Reset button instead.
+If you have already justified some frames, and would like to reset the values back to default, click the Reset button.

-Note: Clicking the Reset button will reset to the “desired value” only those paragraphs that have been modified by V-Jusitfy.
+Note: Clicking the Reset button will reset to the “desired value” only paragraphs modified by V-Jusitfy.

-There are two option checkboxes which I will explain below:
+There are 3 option checkboxes which I will explain below:

 Many thanks to Marc Autret of indiscripts.com for his help in developing the main algorithm powering this script.